 Through our fiscal year ended October 3, 2021, our annual net sales, adjusted income before income taxes and net cash provided by operating activities have improved significantly over the past six fiscal years.
 These improvements are primarily attributable to a combination of increased attendance based revenues and operating cost controls.
 Our Georgia Park in particular has benefitted from several positive factors including strong management, the addition of online ticket sales in June 2015, growth and positive economic conditions in the greater Atlanta area, as well as positive guest perceptions of this Park.
-Strong results through our 2019 fiscal year and the resulting improvements in our financial position provided us with the resources to pursue and ultimately close the Aggieland Safari acquisition during our 2020 fiscal year.
+Strong results through our 2019 fiscal year and the resulting improvements in our financial position provided us with the resources to pursue and ultimately close the acquisition of our Texas Park during our 2020 fiscal year.

 The rapid acceleration of the COVID-19 pandemic in the United States occurred at the beginning of our 2020 fiscal year annual high season.
 Effective April 3, 2020, both our Georgia and Missouri Parks were closed as a result of shelter-in-place mandates.
 Also note that prior to the acquisition of our Texas Park, its operations were suspended for the majority of April 2020 due to a shelter-in-place mandate.
 In compliance with respective state issued guidelines, our Georgia Park and our Texas Park each reopened on May 1, 2020, and our Missouri Park reopened on May 4, 2020.
-Subsequent to reopening, attendance levels were strong at each of our three Parks for the balance of our 2020 fiscal year, which continued throughout our 2021 fiscal year in comparison to comparable pre-COVID-19 periods.
-While attendance based net sales remain strong versus the comparable pre-COVID-19 periods, we experienced a decline in attendance based net sales and attendance for the last 22 weeks of our 2021 fiscal year and for the first 17 weeks of our 2022 fiscal year, in comparison to comparable prior year periods, respectively.
+Subsequent to reopening, attendance levels increased significantly at each of our three Parks for the balance of our 2020 fiscal year, which continued throughout our 2021 fiscal year in comparison to comparable pre-COVID-19 periods.
+While attendance based net sales remain higher in comparison to comparable pre-COVID-19 periods, we experienced a decline in aggregate attendance based net sales and attendance for the last 22 weeks of our 2021 fiscal year and for the first 31 weeks of our 2022 fiscal year, respectively.